Plea Withdrawal Los Angeles: Immigration Help

 Descamps v.
 United States, 570 U.S. 254

 Immigration cases use the “categorical approach” to conviction analysis.
 The federal court will not consider a conviction if it is broader than the general definition of a crime.
-Because California does not require unlawful entry, the immigration courts do not consider California burglary a conviction for a deportable or inadmissible crime.
-Because California cases show convictions for burglary based on lawful entry (PC 459), Descamps explains that California burglary does not match the general description of burglary, making it an immigration-safe plea.
-No conviction of § 459 is a categorical
+Because California does not require unlawful entry for burglary prosecution, the immigration courts do not consider California burglary a conviction for a deportable or inadmissibility.
+Because California cases permit burglary convictions based on lawful entry (PC 459), Descamps explains that California burglary does not match the general description of burglary, making it an immigration-safe plea.
+Thus, no conviction of § 459 is a categorical match to “burglary” under federal law.
+California burglary (PC 459) statute is overbroad.
+Under Descamps PC 459 is immigration safe for immigration cases from other jurisdictions.

 EXAMPLE: recently Los Angeles Criminal Defense Attorney handled a case in which a defendant was deportable due to a conviction involving sex with a minor.
 After filing the motion, Los Angeles criminal defense attorney was able to replead his client to burglary, which is not a deportable offense that will help the client keep his permanent resident (Greencard) status.